Kidney Biopsy

 As a nephrologist, one of the most powerful tools we have to diagnose kidney diseases is the renal biopsy.
 This procedure helps determining the cause of kidney dysfunction, guiding treatment decisions, and predicting outcomes.
-Dr Kosha Patel the best Nephrologist in Ahmedabad at her clinic provides the service of kindey biopsy and experienced with the procedure.
+Dr Kosha Patel the best Nephrologist in Ahmedabad at her clinic provides the service of kidney biopsy and experienced with the procedure.
 However, as with any medical procedure, it’s important to understand when it’s necessary, how it’s performed, and the potential risks involved.

-What is a Renal Biopsy?
+What is a Kidney Biopsy?

 A renal biopsy involves taking a small sample of kidney tissue with the help of a permanent or a disposable needle for analysis under a microscope.
 The tissue is examined for signs of damage, inflammation, infection, or other abnormalities.
-This helps in diagnosing conditions such as glomerulonephritis, lupus nephritis, diabetic nephropathy, and Nephrotic state
+This helps in diagnosing conditions such as glomerulonephritis, lupus nephritis, diabetic nephropathy, and Nephrotic state.

 When is a Renal Biopsy Needed?